vitalyisaev2/gorocksdb_merge_operator_issue/README.md

 ### gorocksdb_merge_operator_issue

 We are experiencing uncontrolled process memory growth during iteration over the whole RocksDB database.
-After some tests we've find out that the memory allocated within `MergeOperator` is actually held forewer.
+After some tests we've find out that the memory allocated within `MergeOperator` is actually never freed.
+This is the minimal working example reproducing this issue.
+We prepared two implementations of `MergeOperator`:
+1. `dummy` that does nothing;
+2. `real` which allocates some memory, emulating the behaviour of real-life `MergeOperator` implementation;
+The use of `real` implementaion results in memory leak on the `C++` side of the application.

+Please follow these steps to reproduce:

 #### Prerequisites
 ```